hydroframe/ParFlow_Short_Course/Exercises/Little_Washita/README.md

 1. Slopes (`LW.slopex` & `LW.slopey`): Slopes in the x and y directions calculated from the dem.
 2. subsurface Indicator File (`IndicatorFile_Gleeson.50z`): An indicator file for the subsurface geology.
 3. Initial Pressure (`press.init`): A pressure file that reflects an initialized groundwater configuration (see **Exercise 2**).
 This is only required if you want to start your run for this initial condition.
 4. Land Surface Elevations (`LW.dem`): Gridded elevation values.
-Note this is only used for visualizing outputs and is not used direclty in the model.
+Note this is only used for visualizing outputs and is not used directly in the model.

 File types:  Files are provided in both ParFlow formatted *.sa* files and *.pfb* files.
 Refer to `PrePost_Processing\File_Conversion.tcl` for and example of converting between *.sa*, *.pfb* and *.silo* files using pftools.